gsvidal/aim-app/README.md

 ## 🧐 About <a name = "about"></a>

 This project is a fullstack React (TypeScript) - Flask (Python) application with a SQL (Postgres) database.

-Users have to login and then can play 2 games: reaction time and aiming They'll have a score and it will be saved.
+- Users need to register and then can play 2 games: reaction time and aiming.
+- Users will get an average score after playing 3 times for each game and this will be saved.
+- Users can customize their web app with their favorite color theme.
-Finally they can watch a positions table with players ranked depending on their scores.
+- Users can watch a positions table with all ranked players based on their scores (for each game).

 ## 💡 Design Process <a name = "design_process"></a>